dmarienburg/SSVF-Repositry-DQ-Processor/README.md

 This program stream lines the processes of extracting HMIS client ID numbers from SSVF DQ reports.

 Release Notes:
+v.1.23--Bug Fixes
+Release Date: 12/08/2015
+  What's New:
+    This is just a minor bug fix which patches up a crash created by the 1.22 update.

 v.1.22--New Reporting Categories Update
 Release Date: 12/08/2015
   What's New: